Chedworth Roman Villa: Geometric meander patterns

 The pavement mosaics in several rooms exhibit the typical geometric meander patterns found in other Roman villas throughout England.
 The dining room floor contains one of the most elaborate geometric designs found in the villa.
 Although in good condition, there are substantial portions of it missing.
 However, a simple mathematical algorithm has been discovered that is able to reconstruct the missing parts of the mosaic from what is still there.

 New building

-In recent times, it was considered that Victorian efforts at conservation on the site were outdated and that the early shelters weren't providing sufficient protection.
-The National Trust appointed Feilden Clegg Bradley Studios to design a new conservation building as well as a learning facility for the archaeological site.
+The National Trust considered that Victorian efforts at site conservation were outdated and that the early shelters were not providing sufficient protection.
+So since 2010 the site has been transformed.
+They appointed Feilden Clegg Bradley Studios to design a new conservation building as well as a learning facility for the archaeological site.
 At the same time the reception building was refurbished.

 The £2.2m project was completed in March 2012.